 4. Buy Preloved: I have definitely gone this route before and as my first bag, it was the only way!
 I am much more conservative now as where I buy preloved as I would just DIE if I bought a fake bag for ALOT of money (or even any money).
 So I only buy from shops I trust for authentic bags:

 A).
-Fashionphile-California based company, no sales tax if shipped outside of CA, amazing selection but tends to be pricier for newer and currently trending bags.
+Fashionphile-California based company-MY FAVE!!, no sales tax if shipped outside of CA, amazing selection but tends to be pricier for newer and currently trending bags.
 I sold my white Chanel Mini to them and got the highest price-I actually made money on that bag when I had it for about 4 months :) They offer free shipping and returns.
 Bags than have been in the shop do get discounted 10, 20, and even 30%.
 You can create a profile and “heart” the ones you like and can see the date that it gets discounted.
 I LOVE stalking bags like this :)

 B) Yoogi’s Closet-They have by far the best pricing for bags but you gotta be fast as fan’s snatch up new arrivals quickly!
 I check new arrivals daily!
 Included free shipping.
 Returns you have to pay for.